 August Travel Tips

-- Hotel occupancy is near the year’s highest levels in August.
+- San Diego hotel occupancy is near the year’s highest levels in August.
 To avoid sellouts and high rates, reserve as far ahead as you can, making sure that there are no cancellation penalties if you change your mind.

 - In August, beaches in San Diego are susceptible to so-called "red tides" when red-colored algae grow so fast that they "bloom," coloring the water in the process.
 It's unsightly for sure, and it's safer to avoid swimming while they're happening.
 Find out everything you need to know about red tides.